Jonathan Borba @ Unsplash

 <WIP> Began 13th Sept 2022

-There are few studies proclaiming a pro sentiment, that sunlight exposure alone, so long as presumably more than a modest surface exposure is warranted as “sufficient”.
+There are few studies proclaiming that sunlight exposure alone, so long as presumably more than a modest surface exposure, is warranted as “sufficient” to maintain adequate levels of Vitamin D status.

 As accordingly to this source (Mead MN, 2008) ~ a 30 minute exposure, in summer, presumably whole body by modest bathing suit appears to produce up to 50,000IU equivalent of Vitamin D response within 24 hours.
 However upon examining further literatures on these possibilities do not necessarily arrive at the same consensus; mostly due to sub groups / sub population / specific cultural customs surrounding letigimacies for sunlight exposure.
-For instance, a large cross sectional study amongst UK population (Kift, R et al. 2018) suggests that those of South Asian descent appears to be deficient despite sun exposure; a strong correlation was convincing enough as such that as much as “90%” of the described “healthy” population ~ still deemed statistically deficient.
-The following statements speaks on their own volumes; as according to the authors of the above research, and others as raised from the highly prestige Nature publications:
+For instance, a large cross sectional study amongst UK population (Kift, R et al. 2018) suggests that those of South Asian descent and of generally healthy background ~ still statistically appear to be deficient, despite sun exposure; as accordingly to the authors of the above research, as well as others as raised from the highly prestige Nature publications:

 “Given the very low 25(OH)D levels of the South Asian population, sun exposure is not enough, and alternative sources of vitamin D should be considered.” ~ Kift, R et al. 2018